ToterraX/JokeGenerator/README.md

 ### Task 2 - Write a report ###

 Two reports are included below in the project directory.
-* Review.doc - Comments to the hypothetical developer who wrote this application.
+* https://github.com/ToterraX/JokeGenerator/blob/master/CommentsForProgrammer.docx - Comments to the hypothetical developer who wrote this application.
 * Changes.doc - Discussion about what changes I made and why.